London Heathrow Terminal 5

-For all other BA lounges, you need to be travelling First, Club World and Club Europe or you need to be a Silver or Gold Executive Club member to gain access to these lounges.
+For all other BA lounges, you need to be traveling First, Club World, and Club Europe, or you need to be a Silver or Gold Executive Club member to gain access to these lounges.
 Even then, the Concorde Room is purely reserved for First Customers or those with enough tier points to be given a special access card.

 There are three London Heathrow Terminal 5 departures lounges collectively known as ‘Galleries’, and one arrivals lounge.
 These lounges include:

 - The Galleries First Lounge for First customers and Gold Executive Club members

 - The Galleries Club Lounges for Club World and Club Europe customers, Gold and Silver Executive Club members.
 See my review of the Galleries Club North Lounge, and the Galleries Club South Lounge

 - Elemis Travel Spas in the Club Galleries and Arrivals lounges

 - Galleries Arrivals Lounge for First, Club World and Gold Executive Club members travelling on long-haul flights

 The Terminal 5 Concorde Room boasts a Concorde bar and restaurant.
 The Galleries First Lounge hosts a champagne bar and a ‘Gold’ bar and the Galleries Club Lounges features ‘Silver’ bars.